supmcgangee/DeptTechExercise/README.md

  -

  I wrote the code to get a response, and the code to display it.
 And hooray, it displays... (an error code).
  Luckily, it was an "internal server error".
 After manually checking the endponts in my browser, it seems that the beta endpoints failed.
-I changed the endpoint to another which worked and its working as intened.
+I changed the endpoint to another which worked and its working as intended.

+ -

+ So... err... measurements, for a city I guess. <Adjusts cap> I choose you!
+Burgenland!

+ For this I created the needed data models that will be returned.
+It returns meta data and other things that I do not need, however I'm not currently aware of a way to trim excess data.
+I don't want to spend excess time on this so although inefficient, it is fine.

+ I should note that, I am aware this is inperfect and there are areas that are 'bad practice'.
+But I want to keep on moving in a timely manner.
+As of this point I've been working for ~ 2.5 hours on this.

+ Similar to my previous API call, I setup the endpoint of the app and the methods passing through the app.
+Writer > Server > API Handler > API Requester.
+This time however it passes through a string which is the city Query.
+Using Newtonsoft.Json I convert it into my model.

+ Tested it and it works as intened.
+I did get a lot of data, ~20 results.
+As an option for expanding, We could organise and sort response type, or by date.
+I will leave it as it is.

+ -

+ I think as one of the last things, I want the user to be able to input a city.